dirtyhillbilly/wsmonitor/README.md

 ### `config` ###

-`config` mode allows getting and modifying `wsmonitor` [configuration parameters]#configuration-parameters.
+`config` mode allows getting and modifying `wsmonitor` [configuration parameters](#configuration-parameters).
 E.g., current configuration can be viewed with :

 `wsmonitor -p config get`

 ## Configuration parameters ##

-Configuration file, by default `$HOME/.config/wsmonitor/config.json`, is a JSON object with the following, quite self-explanatory, fields:
+Configuration file `config.json`, is a JSON object with the following fields:

 - `database-host` :
 - `database-name` :